Marcia Hultman

 Does the Division of Banking investigate complaints against all banks located in South Dakota?

-No. The Division of Banking has jurisdiction over state-chartered banks.
-Some banks in South Dakota are federally chartered as either national banks or federal savings banks.
-National banks are regulated by the Office of the Comptroller of the Currency.
-Federal savings banks are also regulated by the Office of the Comptroller of the Currency.
+No. The Division of Banking has jurisdiction over South Dakota state-chartered banks.
+Banks that are chartered by other states are subject to the jurisdiction of the state by which they are chartered.
+Additionally, some banks in South Dakota are federally chartered as either national banks or federal savings banks.
+National banks and federal savings banks are regulated by the Office of the Comptroller of the Currency.
 Unless a problem is strictly a matter of state law, issues involving federally chartered institutions are referred to the appropriate federal regulatory authority.
 The Office of the Comptroller of the Currency may be reached by calling 800.613.6743.

 back to top